-Sleep training baby is not something parents seek out to do, but if your baby won't sleep or your baby fights sleep, then sleep training may solve your baby sleep problems.
+Sleep training your baby is not something parents seek out to do, but if your baby won't sleep or your baby fights sleep, then sleep training may solve your baby sleep problems.
 Spending hours to put babies to sleep can be frustrating and exhausting!
 Learn the ins and outs of sleep training with this ultimate guide based on my experience of over 10 years being a sleep consultant.
 What is Sleep Training?
-The term "sleep training" used to be associated with cry it out, but I would like to think that is an old definition, now.
-Most new parents these days understand there are a lot of different ways you can teach your baby and
+The term "sleep training" used to be associated with the cry it out method, but

 infant sleep training

 Sleep training your baby can produce lots of emotions: frustration at the pace of sleep coaching, elation at the prospect of a full-night’s sleep, anxiety over the sleep training method…it’s an emotional roller coaster, man!
 But does sleep training damage your relationship with your baby?
 Recently, we turned to some of our valued clients who have recently finished sleep coaching their little ones, and we asked them to share their reflections about the sleep coaching process.
 Some